Here you will find some of the best ideas for smart plugs. This article covers a list containing both common, and unique uses.

-This is a usage for smart plugs that is related to the last idea.
+This is a smart plug usage that is related to the last idea.

-If you love nice audio with booming bass and have a neighbor or family members that live in close proximity to you, this might help.
+If you enjoy an audio system with booming bass and have neighbors or family members that live in close proximity to you, this might help.

 Hook one up to your sub-woofer of your home entertainment audio system.